 Benefits for Baby

-Your breastmilk is perfectly formulated to feed your baby.
+Your body perfectly formulates breastmilk perfectly to feed your baby.
 As they grow, the composition will change to meet their needs — from baby to toddler.
 The longer you can nurse, the more excellent protection your baby will have against:

 - Ear infections